 The pub itself started its life back in the 15th century and some parts of the building, in particular the inglenook fireplace, have their origins back then.
 However, the building has been extended and added to so often that it’s difficult to age it precisely.
 Suffice it to say that the pub has a “lived in” feel about it and that people who like beams, wood floors and open fires simply adore it.
 We like to think there is something for everybody here at the ‘Shoes.
 If you want “the quiet life” you should enter the pub by the right hand door and you will find yourself in the wood-panelled Snug Bar with its polished wood floor and which features a wood-burning stove in winter.

 Enter the pub by the left hand door and you come into the main bar with the inglenook fireplace where we burn huge logs in winter.
-There are polished wood floors throughout the pub, leather sofas to fall into, beams everywhere and just the right amount of clutter to make you feel comfy.
+There are polished wood floors throughout the pub, board games in abundance, beams everywhere and just the right amount of clutter to make you feel comfy.

 Go through the bar towards the back of the pub and you find yourself in the Garden Room.
 This is a great place for parties, for families and, if there’s a big rugby match on TV, the place to watch it.
-There are colouring books and games for the children here and we’re always happy to put children’s TV on for them if that helps to keep them amused whilst you enjoy a drink or a meal.
+There are colouring books and games for the children here and you can always overflow into the garden with it's extensive playhouse if the weather permits.

 We’re all about creating a safe, pleasant atmosphere for people to relax in here.
 We don’t like people who can’t behave themselves when they’ve had a drink and we don’t like the idea of people drinking alcohol purely in the pursuit of getting drunk, so we don’t serve “shots”.
 What we do offer is what we hope you will agree is the very best drinks and food you can get for your money and the very warmest of welcomes.